Chepstow – castle

 History

 The construction of the castle began Earl of Hereford, William FitzOsbern, on the order of king William the Conqueror around 1067.
 The stronghold, originally called Striguil, was to secure the south-western part of the border and suppress the threat from the Welsh.
 FitzOsbern also built a number of other castles along the River Wye (Monmouth, Hereford), thanks to which this important route provided the Normans with total control and maneuverability throughout the region.
-The Great Tower – the keep of Chepstow castle, was completed until 1090 and as one of the few from the very beginning, it was built of stone, not wood.
+The Great Tower – the keep of Chepstow castle, was completed until 1090, as one of the few from the very beginning built of stone, not wood.
 Although most of the stones were excavated from local quarries, some of the blocks were reused from the Roman ruins at Caerwent.
 The short rule of FitzOsbern and his son in Chepstow and the architectural elements of the Great Tower (eastern tympanum, arcades of the upper chamber) lead to the assumption that King Wilhelm himself had a greater share in its construction than the FitzOsberns.
 He personally visited Chepstow in 1081, while marching through South Wales to St Davids, which was a pilgrimage and show of royal strength.

 William FitzOsbern died in 1071 in the battle of Cassel, and his son, Roger de Breteuil, who inherited extensive property, lost everything when he took part in the attempt to coup against king William in 1075.
 Chepstow, along with other FitzOsbern castles, was taken over by the Crown, until in the early twelfth century it was ruled by the de Clare family.
 Namely, in 1115 Walter fitz Richard de Clare received the lordship from King Henry I. Further development of the castle was associated with William Marshal, Earl of Pembroke from 1189, who, after marriage with daughter and heiress of Richard de Clare, became lord of Chepstow.
 William expanded and enlarged the outmodeled castle, drawing on knowledge gained in France and crusades.
 He fortified the central ward (middle bailey), erected the main gate on the northeastern side, and rebuilt the fortifications of the upper bailey.
 Further work on the expansion of the castle was undertaken by the sons of William Marshall: William, Richard, Gilbert, Walter and Anselm.
 In 1228, William Marshall II received 10 oaks from the king, probably for the purpose of developing the keep.
 After his death, three years later, another brother, Richard, did not have much opportunity to expand the castle because he quarrelled with the king and had to flee to Ireland, where he died in 1234.
 Gilbert regained royal favour and was gifted 50, and later another 25 oaks probably to modernize the western part of the castle.
 He died in 1241 due to injuries sustained during the tournament in Ware in Hertfordshire.